Register for Fall 2022 Full Session!

 The format is a 7-session course with an action component outside of meeting time.
 This program is designed with with the intent of guiding participants to understand the ways in which we are complicit in systems of oppression, plug into abolition and liberation work that is already being done by BIPOC-led groups, and foster the relationship building which is essential to creating anti-racist communities and culture.

-We also offer an online version which is also typically held on a week night evening from 7-9:30 PM PST.
+We currently offer an online course which is typically held on a week night evening from 7-9:30 PM PST.

 Why ‘Study and Action’?

 As James Baldwin says, “Not everything that is faced can be changed.
 But nothing can be changed until it is faced.”
 Through study we can face difficult histories and conversations around race and racism, as well as the joyful, revolutionary, powerful movements that have fought for liberation.
 We can also correct the false, harmful narratives that were given to us and use that new-found knowledge to evaluate narratives that we will continue to encounter from the people around us, the media, and institutions like schools and workplaces.

 Social movements throughout history have engaged in political education as a means to inform organizing and action in our streets, communities, and institutions.
 Our knowledge is not an end in itself.
 It is a tool to help us find ways to dismantle white supremacy and build strong communities.

 Study is a form of action, but sometimes people get stuck in it.
 We seek to understand so we can act.
 If we are not using our knowledge to actively dismantle white supremacy in ourselves, our communities, and our world, it is a fruitless and self-indulgent activity.

 That is not to say that taking action is easy nor that, if we learn some arbitrary amount of facts, we will somehow intuitively know how to show up and take action.
 Building community for taking action with others and within ourselves is critical to making it a practice.
 The only way to build a better world is to do the work, and to make doing the work a lifelong practice.